- Easy Protective Hairstyles

 Another favourite is the very versatile crochet braid.
 With this technique you can get braids, twists, faux locs or a cute curly 'do.
 All you need is to cornrow and, using a crochet pin, crochet your chosen braiding hair through your natural hair.
 Just make sure you haven't picked extensions that are too heavy, or you'll risk breakage – go for something light and enjoy an amazing style that protects the natural locks beneath.

-If you’re like me and cannot cornrow neatly to save your life, then I'm here to tell you: it's no problem!
-In fact, I'm pretty sure that’s how flat twists were created.
-You can achieve a vast range of styles by flat twisting your hair and all you need to do is stay close to your scalp and twist – it's that simple.
-You can even get a chic halo or sophisticated and intricate low bun like the style below, we're certain you'll love this one.
+If your cornrow skills aren't quite up to scratch, then flat twists might soon become your go-to style.
+You can achieve a vast range of looks by flat twisting your hair and all you need to do is stay close to your scalp and twist – it's that simple.
+Whether it's a chic halo or sophisticated and intricate low bun like the style below, we're certain you'll love this one.

 If you want to glam up a regular bun, why not get yourself a faux ponytail?
-You can choose a bundle of curls, a sleek and straight pony or channel Queen B and get a long plaited braid.
+You can choose a bundle of curls, a sleek and straight pony or channel Queen B and rock a long plaited braid.
 This is a super simple way to spice up your regular look and get in touch with your inner Instagram baddie.
 Pins and grips are a great way to keep your pony firmly in place and if you want more info, check out our hair extensions guide!

 8. Braids (But Not Micro Braids)